 - 8.2.1 The primary controller's MMI should provide the following functionality: (O) - Queue all incoming calls or call requests. - Display the queue to the controller, showing the functional identity and priority of callers.
-High priority calls should be identified and presented at the top of the queue. - Allow the controller to select any of the incoming calls currently queued by the system. - Allow the controller to establish a call of Railway emergency, public emergency or railway operation priority to any mobile by selection from the display. - Allow the controller to establish, close, enter and leave group calls (at Railway emergency, public emergency or railway operation priority). - Allow sending and receiving of text messages.
+Emergency calls should be identified and presented at the top of the queue followed by calls in order of their priority. - Allow the controller to select any of the incoming calls currently queued by the system. - Allow the controller to establish a call of Railway emergency, public emergency or railway operation priority to any mobile by selection from the display. - Allow the controller to establish, close, enter and leave group calls (at Railway emergency, public emergency or railway operation priority). - Allow sending and receiving of text messages.